cloudfoundry/cf-deployment/operations/legacy/README.md

 to `cf-deployment`
 need not concern themselves with this directory.

 This is the README for Legacy Ops-files.
-To learn more about `cf-deployment`, go to the main [README](../README.md).
+To learn more about `cf-deployment`, go to the main [README](../../README.md).

-- For general Ops-files, check out the [Ops-file README](../README.md).
+- For General Ops-files, check out the [Ops-file README](../README.md).
-- For experimental Ops-files, check out the [Experimental Ops-file README](../experimental/README.md).
-- For Community Ops-files, check out the [Community Ops-file README](../community/README.md).
 - For Addons Ops-files that can be applied to manifests or runtime configs, check out the [Addons Ops-file README](../addons/README.md).
 - For Backup and Restore Ops-files (for configuring your deployment for use with [BBR](https://github.com/cloudfoundry-incubator/bosh-backup-and-restore)), checkout the [Backup and Restore Ops-files README](../backup-and-restore/README.md).
+- For Bits Service Ops-files (for configuring your deployment for use with [Bits Service](https://github.com/cloudfoundry-incubator/bits-service)), checkout the [Bits Service Ops-files README](../bits-service/README.md).
+- For Community Ops-files, check out the [Community Ops-file README](../community/README.md).
+- For Experimental Ops-files, check out the [Experimental Ops-file README](../experimental/README.md).

 | Name | Purpose | Notes |
 |:---  |:---     |:---   |